burlachenkok/exploring-python3/python3-note.md

 ### About Indentation

-Unfortunately, Python was designed using indentation, and there are no scopes constructed with `{}` as in C/C++.
+As you know Python was designed using indentation, and there are no scopes constructed with `{}` as in C/C++.
 During writing language construction sometimes it can be shorter, but sometimes when you have 3-9 nested loops of Algorithm logic, the indentation makes the problem less readable and more error-prone.
 In principle, you can use both spaces and tabs, but it is recommended to use spaces instead of tabs according to this recommendation: https://www.python.org/dev/peps/pep-0008/#tabs-or-spaces

-### Function Arguments and Return Value
+### Function Body

 The first statement of the function body can optionally be a string literal - this string literal is the functions documentation string, or docstring.